4 min read

 I built real-time and asynchronous data pipelines using RabbitMQ, AMQP, and MQTT among IoT devices, which gave me hands-on experience in designing event-driven architectures and managing data flows.

-Skills
+Battle-tested Skills

-- DevOps, CI/CD, and Cloud Infrastructure
+• DevOps, CI/CD, and cloud infrastructure

-- Web Development (frontend & backend)
+• Web development (frontend & backend)

-- RESTful API Design and Integration
+• RESTful API design and integration

-- SQL and NoSQL Databases
+• SQL and NoSQL databases

 Conclusion